 Watch

-Teacher Hub Essentials members can watch the theory video on Putting It All Together for Persuasive Writing (6:26).
+Watch the theory video on Putting It All Together for Persuasive Writing (6:26).
 This video demonstrates how to help students bring everything they have learned together in a complete text.

 Need help with informative writing?
 Watch the video on Putting It All Together for Informative Writing (6:53).